Blog · Apr 18, 2026 · mcp · agents · architecture

 How Turaxia ships MCP today

-Every generally-available module (Parse, Localize, Price, Route, Connect, Console) exposes an MCP server.
-Configure it in a client like Claude Desktop or Cursor:
+Every generally-available module (Parse, Localize, Price, Route, Connect, Console) is available on Turaxia's authenticated remote MCP endpoint.
+Configure it in a host that supports remote Streamable HTTP MCP:

 {